Meteodyn WT: Compatibility with other software

 The current version of Meteodyn WT exports to the following wind energy software formats: .wrg, .rsf, .wrb, .fmv and .flowres.
 Google earth and Surfer export formats are also available.

 Solution method

 Meteodyn WT uses computational fluid dynamics (CFD) which directly takes into consideration the geometry of the terrain in question.
 The software solves the Navier-Stokes equations numerically by using the K-L turbulence model.
 This technique to solve the Navier-Stokes equations takes into account the stability of the atmosphere.

 Language

 Meteodyn WT is available in English, French, Standard Chinese and Spanish.

 Ports

 Microsoft Windows

 Meteodyn WT is a proprietary software package created for Microsoft Windows and usually, any new Meteodyn WT version supports the current Microsoft Windows version and some older ones.
 Meteodyn WT 5.3.2 supports Windows 7 up to Windows 10.
 Meteodyn WT 6 supports Windows 8 up to Windows 10.
+Meteodyn WT 1.10 supports Windows 10, Windows 11, Windows Server 2019 and Windows Server 2022.